Uz45/BIGTREETECH-TouchScreenFirmware/Readme_for_MKS TFT32.txt

 V2.0
 The resource folder is - "MKSV2", copy the entire folder to the SD root.
 Bin file - " MKS_32_V1_2.xx.x.bin"
-You can't use "logo.bmp" of large size due to the small amount of flash memory - 4MB.

-V1.0
-The resource folder is - "MKSV1", copy the entire folder to the SD root.
-Bin file - " MKS_32_V1_1.xx.x.bin"
- You can't use "logo.bmp" has a big size, the font word_unicode.fon must not exceed 208KB, due to a small amount of flash memory - 2MB.
-For this reason, some of the languages in the menu are displayed incorrectly.
+The font word_unicode.fon must not exceed 208KB, due to a small amount of flash memory - 4MB.

 The use of emulation mode 12864.
  To use the emulation mode, you need to solder one wire to the STM32 89 pin, this is the PB3 pin for SPI3.